-This was followed by a paring down of the cases to two cases to go through Tier Two discovery.
+This was followed by a paring down of the cases to go through Tier Two discovery.
 The parties presented to the Court their competing Tier Two proposals on December 5, December 6 and December 7, 2023.
-On December 19, 2023, the Court issued CMO 27D which selected the final two cases for Tier Two Discovery, the Watertown and SMCMUA cases.
+On December 19, 2023, the Court issued CMO 27D which selected the final two cases for Tier Two discovery, the Watertown and SMCMUA cases.
 Trial was scheduled for September 23, 2024, per CMO 27E issued on February 6, 2024.
+Most recently, on May 20, 2024, the Court issued CMO 27H extending the deadlines for Tier Two discovery and setting trial for January 27, 2025.

-The Tier Two Telomer bellwether discovery was unrelenting.
+The Tier Two telomer bellwether discovery has been unrelenting.
 In a matter of approximately seventy-five (75) days, both cases went through tremendous discovery that ordinarily would have taken two or more years.
 There were several multi-day field sampling events with both the Plaintiffs and Defendants experts that included groundwater sampling, soil sampling and pore water sampling.
 There were site investigations at airports, fire training centers, and each and every water supply well, all of which had to be coordinated by and attended to by counsel for the Plaintiffs.
-Additionally, several dozen
+Additionally, several dozen subpoenas were served on third parties in the Tier Two cases, almost all of which provided responsive documents that had to be reviewed and developed further.
+Perhaps most impressive, over twenty-five (25) fact depositions were conducted in Tier Two, all of which required significant preparation and effort by some of the most skilled litigators in the country for these types of groundwater contamination cases.